praxisdigital/moodle-auth_saml2sso/README.md

 The feature to break the full name from IdP into firstname and lastname has been removed because inconsistencies in results.
 If you can replace it with a SimpleSAMLphp authproc filter: see below.

+## SimpleSAMLphp upgrade to 2.x

+Some static methods in SSP 1.x have been migrated to non-static in SSP 2.x; older version of this plugin (<2023071100) could raise errors during signoff if used with SSP 2.x library.

 ## Limit concurrent logins
 According Moodle documentation, SSO-auth modules don't apply "limit concurrent logins" restriction.